-Habitat Condition Percentage of habitat condition class (adding up to 100%) and area of each in square metre (m ) Description and additional comments and observations (including additional insight into condition, e.g. poor land management practises, presence of quarries, grazing/harvesting regimes, etc.) Natural % m2 Near Natural (includes areas with low to moderate level of alien invasive plants) % m2 Degraded (includes areas heavily invaded by alien plants) % m2 Transformed (includes cultivation, dams, urban, plantation, roads, etc.) 100% m2 The site is currently completely transformed and disturbed due to agricultural development activities with no natural vegetation present.
-The site is covered with some lawn grasses (alien vegetation).
-The site is located adjacent to an existing gravel road, existing building, and with vineyards and orchards to the west of the proposed site.
-Please refer to Appendix C for site photographs.
+Habitat Condition Percentag habitat co class (add 100%) and each in sq metre (m ) ndition ling up to l area of uare Description and additional comments and observations (including additional insight into condition, e.g. poor land management practises, presence of quarries, grazing/harvesting regimes, etc.) Natural % m2 Near Natural (includes areas with low to moderate level of alien invasive plants) % m2 Degraded (includes areas heavily invaded by alien plants) % m2 Transformed (includes cultivation, dams, urban, plantation, roads, etc.) 100% m2 The site is currently completely transformed and disturbed due to past development activities with no natural vegetation present.
+The site is covered with kikuyu grass (alien vegetation).
+The site is located adjacent to an existing gravel road, existing building, and with cultivated land to the south of the proposed site.
+Please refer to Appendix A for the locality map and Appendix C for site photographs.